How to Declutter Your Gmail Inbox

 2. Create Labels

 One of the top tips from email management gurus is to aim for “inbox zero.”
 It’s an approach to always keep your inbox empty or almost empty.
-To do this, each time you receive an email, you’ll need to either delete it, respond and archive, or move to another folder.
+To do this, each time you receive an email, you’ll need to either delete it, respond and archive it, or move it to another folder.

 You need a smart system to do this so you can always quickly and simply find filed emails later.
 Some email providers have folders, but Google calls them Labels.
 To create one: